Shotaro Kaneda: Creation

-Katsuhiro Otomo drew several sketches of Kaneda before Akira went into production, already settling on the idea that the main character would be a boy, so he drew it thinking that this wouldn't be a challenging.
+Katsuhiro Otomo drew several sketches of Shotaro Kaneda before the manga Akira went into production, already settling on the idea that the main character would be a boy, so he drew it thinking that this wouldn't be a challenging.
 Both Kaneda and his friend Tetsuo were based on Katsuhiro Otomo's youth, which allowed Otomo to not think too deeply about them when writing the manga, and simply project his own memories onto the characters.
 The character names, Tetsuo and Kaneda, as well as the Espers' codenames of Nos.
 25–28, were taken from Tetsujin 28-go.

 When illustrating the series, Otomo set up Kaneda to be cool in a way that fitted the narrative but without feeling forced.
-He struggled with the scene where Kaneda punches Tetsui.
+He struggled with the scene where Kaneda punches Tetsuo.
 There are not many scenes where the main characters fight barehanded, so Otomo wanted to make it into an impressive scene.
-Otomo did not want it to be too cool, and also wanted to add some variety to the rhythm of the frames.
-When the series was serialized in a magazine,and Otomo saw the finished magazine version, he was not happy with the result.
-So he revised it again for the book.
-Kaneda's iconic motorcycle from the manga had no specific design.
-Otomo said it came out "kind of random" and changed every time he drew it.
-He cited Syd Mead's lightcycles from Tron as inspiration.
-Kaneda's bike changes every time he draws it.
+Otomo did not want it to be "too cool", and also wanted to add some variety to the rhythm of the frames.
+When the series was serialized in a magazine, and Otomo saw the finished magazine version, he was not happy with the result, instead revising it for the book release.
+Kaneda's iconic motorcycle from the manga had no specific design, with Otomo saying it came out "kind of random" and changed every time he drew it, though he cited Syd Mead's lightcycles from Tron as inspiration.
 When he draw it himself, it always ends up looking sloppy.
-Kaneda's fight scenes with the bike were aimed it make it cool.
+Kaneda's fight scenes with the bike were aimed to make it cool.

+Casting

+Cam Clarke and Johnny Yong Bosch (left to right) voiced Kaneda in the first and second English dub of the film, respectively.

 In the film, Kaneda is voiced by Mitsuo Iwata.
 He loved Otomo's manga and would always buy and read the magazine in which it was serialized.
 So when the children's theater troupe he was a member of at the time contacted him about an audition, Iwata strongly believed he might get to meet Otomo.
 Iwata looked back on the time of production there were three rounds of auditions, and he met Nozomu Sasaki for the first time in the third round.
 When he heard Sasaki's voice for the first time, he instantly thought he was perfect for Tetsuo.
 Iwata had a long career that began as a child actor, and had seen his success which impressed Iwata.
 They for over a year.

 For the English dubbing, he was first portrayed by and then by Cam Clarke in the first dub and Johnny Yong Bosch in the second.
 Akira was one of the first anime films Bosch ever saw which stood out from Western works, especially because of its dark story.